Blacksburg, South Carolina

 Blacksburg is a small town in Cherokee County, South Carolina, United States.
 The population was 1,848 at the 2010 census.
-The communities of Cherokee Falls, Kings Creek, Cashion Crossroads, Buffalo, and Mount Paran are located near the town.
+The communities of Antioch, Cherokee Falls, Kings Creek, Cashion Crossroads, Buffalo, and Mount Paran are located near the town.

 Blacksburg is in Upstate South Carolina on the Interstate 85 corridor about 45 mi southwest of Charlotte, North Carolina.
 It is part of the Greenville-Spartanburg-Anderson Combined Statistical Area (CSA) which has a population of 1,478,648 according to 2018 estimates by the U.S. Census Bureau.

 History

 Located near the northern border of the state, the present-day site of Blacksburg was first settled by a man named Stark.
 Mr. Stark, who had lived in Charleston, South Carolina prior to moving to the area, had gotten several people to come along with him on an agriculture venture, but this venture would fail.
 Those who stayed behind named the area "Stark's Folly".